wp-plugins/chatwing/readme.txt

 - Search for specific rooms you usually chat in on websites and blogs, take that room on the go once bookmarked.
 - Bookmark unlimited chats and have instant access anytime.
 - Many customization controls allow the ability to edit your text, fonts, insert video and images direct and much more.
+- Connect your room to the Chatwing Android and IOS (ipad/ipad) apps
+- Receive alerts and notifications of new messages via chatwing mobile apps
+- Embed Chatwing into any webpage both Javascript and Iframe HTML code are available for each room

 == Installation ==